Ali29raza/ATS-Resume-System/README.md

      - Extracting contact details from the resume.

 3. **Output**:
-   - The app displays AI-generated results, including resume analysis, match percentage, or extracted contact information, depending on the user’s selection.
+   - The app displays AI-generated results, including resume analysis, match percentage, or extracted contact information, depending on the selected action.

+## Model Details

+This application uses **Google's Gemini Model (gemini-1.5-flash)** to power the resume analysis and matching process.
+The **Generative AI Model** is configured using the provided API key, and it helps perform the following tasks:

+- **Content Generation**: Generates text responses based on the provided resume and job description.
+- **Comparative Analysis**: Compares job descriptions and resumes to identify key matching and missing elements.
+- **Contact Extraction**: Automatically identifies and extracts contact details such as the candidate’s name, email, phone number, and LinkedIn profile.

+The model is particularly useful for HR professionals managing large-scale resume screenings by automating time-consuming tasks such as assessing resume fit for specific technical roles.

 ## Application Flow